 Avianca business on the 787 was a fine way to fly overnight but was not a special business class experience.
 On a par with most European mid-haul service but not up to the best Asian standards.
 The service was efficient but not particularly warm or friendly.
 However, the food was acceptable and the seat comfortable.

-You may be interested in my airline comparisons including Avianca Vs LATAM, the best business class airline in South America, Business Class on United Vs Delta Vs American Airlines, top 10 Best Business Class airlines for long haul travel and the best airlines to travel to Europe in Business Class.
+For comparison, you can read my other Avianca Airways Business Class flight reviews.
+You may be also interested in my airline comparisons including Avianca Vs LATAM, the best business class airline in South America, Business Class on United Vs Delta Vs American Airlines, top 10 Best Business Class airlines for long haul travel and the best airlines to travel to Europe in Business Class.

 This review was written by our friends at Driven2Travel.